dmorris0/python_intro/Chapter_08_Conditional_Logic_and_Control_Flow.md

 Input a number: Not a valid number, try again
 Input a number: 1
 ```
 I pressed `Ctrl-C` three times, and the code kept redirecting me to input a number.
 The only way I got out was to input a valid number.
 If there were some actual error inside the `try:` block, then this code could get into an infinite loop that you could not stop with a `Ctrl-C`.
 Usually it is best to avoid bare `except:` statements, and rather to include appropriate exception type that you plan to handle.
-As in this example, bare `except:` statements can hide errors that should be discovered.

 ## More In-Depth Examples
 You may wish to skip the next examples on a first reading.
 You can add multiple `except` lines, each with one or more different exception types.
 The following are two instructive examples from [https://docs.python.org/3/tutorial/errors.html](https://docs.python.org/3/tutorial/errors.html)